NervousBlakedown/match_point/README.md

 ## 🙌 Contributing

 Want to help us make dating better?
 Fork the repo, submit a pull request, or suggest a feature.
-Let’s make **Swipe & Meet** the app everyone talks about!
+Let’s make **MatchPoint** the app everyone talks about!

 ---